Nasmasim/monte-carlo-markov-chains/README.md

 # Monte-Carlo Markov Chains - Variational Inference

 ## Description
 This projects outlines how to perform probabilistic predictions in the case of a Logistic Regression and Gaussian Process Regression by using a Monte-Carlo Markov Chain method (Metropolis-Hastings) and Black-Box Variational Inference.
+Included are also different Kernel implementations as well as Acquisition Function for performing Bayesian Optimisation.

 ## Requirements